ericoporto/ags-manual-wiki/acintro5.md

 The "Draw crosshair" option, if activated, will draw a spot on this part of the item in-game so that the player can easily tell which bit of the cursor is active.
-You can set the inner and outer colours for the crosshair.
+You can set the inner and outer colors for the crosshair.

 #### Recap